Giovanni Croce: Music and influence

 Croce is also credited with the first published continuo parts, many of his double-choir collections being issued either with a 'Basso per sonare nell'organo' or a 'Partidura' (or Spartidura) which indicated both choirs.

 Stylistically, Croce was more influenced by Andrea Gabrieli than his nephew Giovanni, even though they were exact contemporaries; Croce preferred the emotional coolness, the Palestrinian clarity and the generally lighter character of Andrea's music.
 Croce was particularly important in the development of the canzonetta and the madrigal comedy, and wrote a large quantity of easily singable, popular, and often hilarious music.
 Some of his collections are satirical, for example setting to music ridiculous scenes at Venetian carnivals (Mascarate piacevoli et ridicolose per il carnevale, 1590), some of which are in dialect.

-Croce was one of the first composers to use the term capriccio, as a title for one of the canzonettas in his collection Triaca musicale (musical cure for animal bites) of 1595.
+Croce was one of the first composers to use the term capriccio as a title for one of the canzonettas in his collection Triaca musicale (musical cure for animal bites) of 1595.
 Both this and the Mascarate piacevoli collections were intended to be sung in costumes and masks at Venetian carnivals.

-His canzonettas and madrigals were influential in the Netherlands and in England, where they were reprinted in the second book of Musica transalpina (1597), one of the collections which inaugurated the mania for madrigal composition there.
-Croce's music remained popular in England and Thomas Morley specifically singled him out as a master composer; indeed Croce may have been the biggest single influence on Morley.
-John Dowland visited him in Italy as well.
+His canzonettas and madrigals were influential in the Netherlands and in England, where they were reprinted in the second book of Musica transalpina (1597).
+Despite not being included in the first book of Musica transalpina (which had inaugurated the mania for madrigal composition in England), Croce's music was well received there.
+Thomas Morley specifically singled him out as a master composer; indeed, Croce may have been the biggest single influence on Morley.
+John Dowland visited him in Venice, and acknowledged Croce's influence in the preface to The First Book of Songs (1597).